UbiquityDotNET/Llvm.NET/src/Interop/readme-first.md

 | InputPath  | Root directory containing the "GlobalHandles.cs" and "ContextHandles.cs" files to generate the backing implementation for
 | OutputPath | This is the root of the location to generate the output into, normally this is the "GeneratedCode" sub folder of the Ubiquity.NET.Llvm.Interop project so the files are generated into the project |

 This tool is generally only required once per Major LLVM release.
-(Though a Minor release that adds new APIs would also warrant a new run) However, to ensure the code generation tool itself isn't altered with a breaking change, the PowerShell script takes care of running the generator to update the Ubiquity.NET.Llvm.Interop code base on each run, even if nothing changes in the end.
-This is run on every automated build before building the `Ubiquity.NET.Llvm.Interop` project so that the generator is tested on every full automated build.
+It is run locally and the resulting generated code is checked in.
+This is due to a limitation of the `CppSharp` dependency.
+It only supports `x64` targets and this assembly is intended for use with any RID supported by .NET (and the underlying LLVM) ^2^

 ### Ubiquity.NET.Llvm.Interop
 This is the .NET P/Invoke layer that provides the raw API projection to .NET.
 The, majority